 Responsible Agency/Department: Community and Economic Development Department Time Frames: Provide referrals as inquiries are received.
 Seek funding annually.
 Coordinate with local fair housing service providers at least twice a year and implement actions described in this program starting in summer 2024 and ongoing thereafter.
 Make information about fair housing services available in English and Spanish in all mediums described in this program by summer 2024 and ongoing thereafter.
 Collaborate with SUSD, MSTD, and economic development organizations as described in this program by December 2024 and begin implementing resulting actions by August 2026 and ongoing as needed thereafter.
 ARPA funds can be obligated through June 2024 or, with a reasonable plan, December 2024.
 They have to be spent by 2026.
 Seek alternative funding sources if ARPA is no longer available by the end of 2025.
-Explore the potential for a right of first return policy by summer 2026 and implement if feasible by January 2027.
+Explore the potential development for a Just Cause